mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 # TypeScript: The Good Parts

-In the book "JavaScript: The Good Parts" by Douglas Crockford he said "In JavaScript, there is a beautiful, elegant, highly expressive language that is buried under a steaming pile of good intentions and blunders."
+In his book "JavaScript: The Good Parts" Douglas Crockford states, "In JavaScript, there is a beautiful, elegant, highly expressive language that is buried under a steaming pile of good intentions and blunders."

 The combination of features added to JavaScript in ES2015 (ES6) and beyond